 I frequently speak at a variety of venues including radio programs, continuing legal education courses, women’s business networking groups including eWomen Network, and programs sponsored by the U.S. Small Business Administration (SBA).
 For me, writing and speaking is a way to give back to my profession and make it better.
 I feel so blessed to be a lawyer, and want to help create a more positive environment where lawyers engage and enjoy their careers and the public views lawyers as educated, caring, and ethical professionals.

 Outside of work, I enjoy the arts (particularly dance, theatre and visual arts), and physical activities including spin, weight lifting and yoga.
-And yes, I still play tennis!
 I love living in Seattle, and have a little place in Greenwood with my much-loved cat Roger (featured in the Our Team page on my website)!

 I learned so much from playing tennis, and know that this game created the foundation for the crazy and blessed life I now lead.
 I want other kids to have the same opportunity to learn!
-I’m so proud to serve on the Executive Board for Tennis Outreach Programs (“TOPs”).
+I’m so proud to serve on the Advisory Board for Tennis Outreach Programs (“TOPs”).
 TOPs is a nonprofit organization founded in 2003, committed to its mission of helping youth build a foundation for lifetime success through tennis, education and character development, regardless of economic circumstance.
 The game of tennis teaches sportsmanship, confidence, teamwork, hard work, responsibility and discipline – all valuable lifelong skills that go well beyond the court.
 Particularly for children in need, these skills can make a profound difference in creating a platform for a successful life.
 Find out more about TOPs.